vuminhtue/SMU_Machine_Learning_Python/setup.md

 title: Setup scikit-learn kernel in Palmetto's JupyterLab
 ---

-We will use Palmetto cluster for this workshop with Jupyter Lab Please follow this guideline to create a new conda environment and install scikit-learn package.
+We will use Palmetto cluster for this workshop with Jupyter Lab.

+Please follow this guideline to create a new conda environment and install scikit-learn package.

 - Open terminal (MobaXTerm for Windows OS/Terminal for MacOS & Linux platform)
 - Login to Palmetto login node: your_username@login001
 - Request for a compute node with simple configuration: